speeeee/strglg2/DOCS.md

 prn:+:1 2
 ```

 The example can be written like this.
 This brings up an important part of how strglg works.  strglg is *right associative*.
 This means that strglg reads everything from right-to-left.
 This means that the expression, `+:1 2`, is read first, and then `prn` is applied to that.
-This may seem odd at first, but it often times, parentheses can be omitted.
+This may seem odd at first, but often times, parentheses can be omitted.

 A more complex example to rewrite in strglg would be something like `(1 - 2) * (3 - 4)`.
 This can be written as follows: